 - If you have more than one child in your house, encourage the older children to share reading time with the younger ones or make it a family activity.
 Ensure equal participation, ask questions and encourage answers so that children develop an interest in reading.

 Screen time is an important obstacle in your attempt to get your kids to read, but you have find creative ways to balance both.
-A complete ban on screen time may turn kids against books, so do instead allow screen time as an activity that is restricted to certain times of the day.
+A complete ban on screen time may turn kids against books, so do instead allow screen time in scheduled sittings.

 Getting kids to read EVERYTHING

-To ensure that your child becomes an avid reader and maximise the benefits of reading books, you don’t necessarily need to have a book always.
+To ensure that your child becomes an avid reader and maximise the benefits of reading books, you don’t necessarily need to have a book.
 You could encourage reading as a habit in multiple situations by sharing words, letters and pictures.
 Have them read from:

 - Letters and notes sent by others.
 You can ask them to figure out who sent them and attempt to summarize the notes